primevprotocol/docs-builder-boost/src/routes/docs/[...2]Providers/[...2]buildermodifications/+page.md

 ---
-title: Builder Modifications (15 minutes)
+title: Builder Modifications (~5 minutes)
-description: In this document, we provide both a general overview of the small changes needed to a Geth instance to enable Primev.
-We will go through a standard fork of the Flashbots builder and walk through the changes that need to be made.
-We also provide a general overview if your Geth instance has significant changes from the Flashbots builder.
+description: Below is a general overview of the minor changes needed to an Ethereum EL like geth to enable Primev.
+We will walk through the changes needed using a standard fork of the Flashbots builder.
+We also detail changes needed with commit references in case your geth instance has custom modifications.

 ---